danielendeg/nugetpackageupdate/specs/De%2DIdentification/PaaS-integration-with-Anonymization-Module/Anonymized-Data-Collection-Management.md

 2. New anonymized collection creation will fail if the collection already exists in the database.

 ![container (1).jpg](/.attachments/container%20(1)-2e8890a3-82a0-4a65-aec5-73be97271b66.jpg)
-## Anonymized data collection creation
+## Creating anonymized data collection
 Here we describe the process to create an anonymized data collection:
 1. When the FHIR server application starts, a background service called anonymization worker will also be started.
 It polls anonymization jobs from FHIR Operation Store.
 2. When the data owner submits a creation request, the FHIR server will persist an anonymization job record and return status code 202.